ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 This article outlines different approaches, their pros and cons, and gives reference implementations using Postgres and TypeScript.

+Different projects require different degree of isolation.
 The Row Level Security approach strikes good balance between security and operational overhead.

 ### Why?

 The goal of data isolation is to minimize the risk of data leakage.
 This includes both the case of an attacker getting (partial) access and plain bugs that don't apply permission filtering correctly.

-Many projects use explicit WHERE checks in queries for filtering data, but this quickly gets unmaintainable and has security vulnerabilities.
+Many projects start out using explicit WHERE checks in queries for filtering data, but as the application grows this gets unmaintainable and has security vulnerabilities.

-Enterprise customers, called tenants, expect their data to be more strictly isolated from other tenants.
+Enterprise accounts (tenants) require strict data isolation.
+As engineers we need to find the right balance between security and operational overhead.

 ### How?